Top 8 Things to do in Tangalle | Sri Lanka

 Mulkirigala Moss Covered Stupa

-If you like visiting spiritual places like me, then a visit to the ancient Buddisht temple ‘Mulkirigala Raja Maha Vihara’ is a must.
+If you like visiting spiritual places like me, then a visit to the ancient Buddhist temple ‘Mulkirigala Raja Maha Vihara’ is a must.
 The temple is perched atop a 205m natural rock with seven caves in which reside the seven ‘viharas’.
 The viharas house large reclining, seated and standing Buddha statues while intricate wall paintings adorn the walls.

 5. Diving or Snorkelling in Tangalle Lagoon